mbwong/mbwong.github.com/_posts/2013-12-07-the-examined-life.md

 I try to allow those thoughts to sink in and carefully listen to that inner voice.
 Sometimes I wrote them down.
 And sometimes I deviate a bit and try a new perspective, whether it’s from a book I read or a person I talked to.
 And I try to be very honest with myself.

-I was surprised to found out some quite unexpected facts about myself.
-For example, I don’t really like startup culture.
+I was surprised to find out some quite unexpected facts about myself.
+For example, I don’t like startup culture.
 I was lonely more than I wanted to think I was.
 I realized that some things my mother did to me in my childhood still bothered me.
 I found out that I was not motivated in my old job.
 Believe it or not, these facts didn't fit with who I thought I was.
 So being honest helped me learn more.

 In each case I'd then use what I learned from my reflection to rearrange my life.
 If I wasn’t satisfied with something that I did, I'd do one thing differently the next day.
 Call up with a friend.
 Start walking to a talk that interested me.
 Plan a holiday.
 Apply to a job.
 Write to my mom.
 Just one small thing.
 I did this iteratively, incrementally.
 Every day I learn something and I act on it the next day.
 So no day is wasted.
 I don’t wait for some unknown life-changing event.
 I “just do it.”
 I live, now.